- 17+ Best AI Writing Software Tools - August 29, 2023

 UserGuiding, Userpilot, Appcues, and Pendo: if you’ve heard of one, you may have heard of all of them, because they’re some of the most popular user and product onboarding software tools on the market.

-And…they’re actually all great platforms!
+And…they’re all great platforms!

-But depending on your business and product touring needs, you’ll probably have one that’s the best fit.
 Whether it’s UserGuiding, Userpilot, Appcues, Pendo (or a different tool, which we’ll discuss later) I’d 100% recommend using an onboarding software, since it will free up your development resources and keep your users happy–customers and employees alike!

 Table of Contents

-What are user onboarding platforms?
+What are user/product onboarding platforms?

 User onboarding platforms–also referred to as product tours software and product onboarding software–help decrease churn rates, decrease customer support costs, and increase your ability to upsell and cross-sell…all without needing to rely on developers.
 Though onboarding tools shouldn’t replace an intuitive, friendly product, they make the perhaps more complicated parts more approachable.